edeposit/marcxml_parser/docs/example/example.rst

         'pdf)',
     ]

 Whoa.
 What happened?
-There wasn't specified any more arguments to :meth:`.get_subfields`, so all the ``902q`` subrecords were returned.
+There weren't specified any more arguments to :meth:`.get_subfields`, so all the ``902q`` subrecords were returned.

 Lets look at the first returned item: